Manj0tBenipal/Manj0tBenipal/README.md

 ## Hi I'm Manjot 👋
 I'm a Student Learning Web Development.
-Currently, I'm working on my react skills and I look forward to mastering other Javascript frameworks.
+Currently, I'm working on my NextJS Projects and I look forward to mastering other Javascript frameworks.